Why clowns paint their faces on eggs (2017)

 (There's a lot of money to be made in repackaging Britain to be sold to Americans as "high fantasy", btw.)

-• notatoad a day ago
+• notatoad 3 months ago

 >There's a lot of money to be made in repackaging Britain to be sold to Americans as "high fantasy", btw.